Old Dominion University: Maglev

-New and Planned Facilities
+New and planned facilities

 ODU has expanded its sports facilities, recently completing the Folkes-Stevens Indoor Tennis Center and the Powhatan Sports Complex, a 48000 sqft facility that houses the intercollegiate athletic programs of field hockey, women's lacrosse, and football.
 In 2017, the Mitchum Basketball Performance Center, a practice facility for the ODU basketball teams, was built as an addition to the Ted Constant Convocation Center (Chartway Arena).
 In 2019, Old Dominion University's historic Foreman Field was torn down and replaced with the new football stadium, SB Ballard Stadium.
 In 2021, planning and fundraising was started for the $20 million renovation of the Baseball Complex.

 Among the new/renovated academic facilities are Constant Hall (Home of the Strome College of Business), Batten Arts and Letters Building, the Perry Library Student Success Center and Learning Commons, the E.V.
 Williams Engineering and Computational Sciences Building, and the Engineering Systems Building.

 In 2016, the new Education Building was opened, as well as a new 45,000 square foot student dining facility, named Broderick Dining Commons.

-In 2021, the new Chemistry Building was opened, and the university broke ground on the new Health Sciences Building (scheduled to open in 2023).

 In 2022, the university initiated plans to build a new Biology Building (scheduled to open in 2026), and to renovate the ODU Inn into the new ODU Police Building.

 In 2023, the new Student Health & Wellness Center will open.
-The facililty is attached to the Student Recreation Center, along the Runte Quad.
+The facility is attached to the Student Recreation Center, along the Runte Quad.

-Plans are also underway for a new building to house the School of Data Science, and a new Student Success Center.